chrishoermann/zod-prisma-types/Readme.md

 ## `tsConfigFilePath`

-If your `tsconfig.json` file resides in another folder than your root (where the `node_modules` folder is located) you can specify a custom paht.
-This path is then consumed by the generator and passed on th `ts-morph` that is used for writing the files.
-Usually you don't have to provide this option.
+If your `tsconfig.json` file resides in another folder than your root (where the `node_modules` folder is located) you can specify a custom path.
+This path is then consumed by the generator and passed on to the `ts-morph` `Project` instance that is used to create the file.
+Usually you don't have to provide this option because it defaults in ts-morph to the base directory.

+> Don't add `./` or `/` at the beginning of the path!

 ```prisma
 generator zod {